S-C-A-N/SCANsat/README.md

 The re-size icon in the lower-right corner can be dragged to re-size the map.

-### [:top:][top] 5.
+### [:top:][top] 6.
 Planetary Overlay
 ------------------------------------------

 > ![][resource-planet-hires-full-biome]

-A separate window is used to control resource and biome planetary overlay maps.
+A separate window is used to control planetary overlay maps.
 These maps are drawn directly over the surface of the current planet; they use the same system as the stock resource overlays and will replace those maps if both are opened at the same time.
 Map coverage is dependent upon SCANsat data; only scanned areas will be displayed on the map.
 > ![][resource-planet-in-progress]

+#### [:top:][top] 6a.
+Terrain and Biome Overlays
+> ![][terrain-planet-overlay]
+SCANsat terrain maps can be displayed with the overlay window.
+These maps use the same height map data as the small SCANsat map and generate very quickly.

+> ![][terrain-planet-overlay-tooltip]
+Tooltips can be activated to show data for the location under the current mouse position while in map mode.

 SCANsat biome coverage can also be displayed using the overlay window.
 > ![][biome-planet-overlay]

-#### [:top:][top] 5a.
+#### [:top:][top] 6b.
 Overlay Control Window
 > ![][resource-overlay-window]

-Each available resource can be selected for the planetary overlay maps, along with biome maps.
+Each available resource can be selected for the planetary overlay maps, along with biome maps and terrain maps.
 Biome maps are currently limited to the stock color scheme without borders.

-The **Coverage Transparency** Options adds a grey background to areas that have been scanned but do not have any resources; this helps to visualize scanning progress.

-### [:top:][top] 6.
+### [:top:][top] 7.
 Zoom Map
 ------------------------------------------

 > ![][bigmap-zoom-open]